zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/virtualserver-and-virtualserverroute-resources.md

 ### VirtualServer.TLS.CertManager

 The cert-manager field configures x509 automated Certificate management for VirtualServer resources using cert-manager (cert-manager.io).
-Please see the [cert-manager configuration documentation](https://cert-manager.io/docs/configuration/) for more information on deploying and configuring Issuers (Please note that HTTP01 type ACME Issuers are not yet supported).
+Please see the [cert-manager configuration documentation](https://cert-manager.io/docs/configuration/) for more information on deploying and configuring Issuers.
 Example:
 ```yaml
 cert-manager:
   cluster-issuer: "my-issuer-name"